chrisjomaron/tru-strap/README.md

 * https://www.virtualbox.org/wiki/Downloads
 * http://www.liquidweb.com/kb/how-to-install-docker-on-centos-6/

-After ensuring the the VM's network is running the General steps are:
+After ensuring the the VM's network is running and installing vagrant the general steps are:

 ```
 su -